geo-frontend/nlmaps/examples/README.md

 ### using NodeJS and compiling with `browserify`

+#### Getting set up
-1. To run these examples, you will need NodeJS, npm, and browserify.
+To run these examples, you will need NodeJS, npm, and browserify.

 To install Nodejs and npm, follow the instructions for your platform [here](https://nodejs.org/en/download/https://nodejs.org/en/download/).